PythonRSAS/pythonrsas.github.io/_posts/2019-10-02-8-Plotting-in-SAS-and-Python.md

 - <span class='coding'>ODS TRACE ON</span> writes names of outputs (tables and images) to the log.
 - <span class='coding'>ODS SELECT </span> is used to to choose a few selected pieces of the output.

+Using matplotlib you can use the savefig() function.
+While it is most common to save plots as .png, it is nice to know that there are actually many options for file type.
+All you have to do is change the file extension in the savefig().

 <div class="code-head"><span>code</span>save images.py</div>

 ```python